BOSS Aircraft Refinishers Rowan County Airport, 3680 Airport Loop Rd., Salisbury, NC 28147 | 704.310.1421 | bill@aircraftpainting.com

 Final Detail

-Apply Aircraft Placards Perform gear swing test on retractable geared aircraft
+Perform landing gear retraction test on retractable geared aircraft